Primetalk/SynapseGrid/docs/README.EN.md

 in this case, all data that appears in external system and on apt contacts will be processed by subsystem.

-If there is a need to connect a several instances of subsystem, you would like to bind them to different input/output contacts.
+If there is a need to connect a several instances of subsystem, you'd like to bind them to different input/output contacts.
 For this purpose, you should use a subsystem embedded in another subsystem.
 In the intermediate subsystem inputs link inputs, and outputs link outputs.
-To do this, Builder intermediate subsystem uses methods mappedInput, mappedOutput, inputMappedTo, mapToOutput.
+To do this, Builder intermediate subsystem uses methods <code>mappedInput</code>, <code>mappedOutput</code>, <code>inputMappedTo</code>, <code>mapToOutput</code>.
-These methods enable the wiring creation, that proves connection between the external system contacts and the internal system contacts.
+These methods enable a wiring creation, that proves connection between the external system contacts and the internal system contacts.

 Akka Actors usage